z4q/flutter_samsung_remote/README.md

 3. Automatic wake-on-lan on startup
 4. Added saving of MAC address, IP address and token
 5. Custom layout
-6. Hardware volume button support (overlay permission required)
+6. Hardware volume button support
 7. Theming, transparent notification bar, white notification icons, for both iOS and Android; matching colored splash screen for Android
 8. Implemented a touchpad in place of arrows and enter